rai-project/dlframework/README.md

   It consists of fewer than 25M parameters.
 references: # references to papers / websites / etc.. describing the model
   - https://arxiv.org/pdf/1512.00567.pdf
-# licence of the model
+# license of the model
-licence: MIT
+license: MIT
 # inputs to the model
 inputs:
   # first input type for the model